Rudra2609/Tactic_Flow/README.md

 This means the same codebase can also be deployed to GitHub Pages (with `base: '/Tactic_Flow/'`) if you fork it — Vercel sets the `VERCEL` env var automatically, GitHub Pages doesn't, so the right base path gets picked with no manual config needed.

 To deploy your own fork on Vercel: import the repo, set the **root directory to `frontend`**, and deploy.

 ---

+## 📄 License

+No license file is currently published in this repository, so default copyright applies — all rights reserved by the author.
+If you want this open-source, add a `LICENSE` file (MIT is a common choice for portfolio projects) and update this section to match.

+---